vmware/terraform-provider-avi/website/docs/r/avi_networksecuritypolicy.html.markdown

 * `created_by` - (Optional) Creator name.
 * `description` - (Optional) User defined description for the object.
 * `ip_reputation_db_ref` - (Optional) Ip reputation database.
 It is a reference to an object of type ipreputationdb.
 Field introduced in 20.1.1.
 Allowed in basic edition, essentials edition, enterprise edition.
 * `markers` - (Optional) List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `name` - (Optional) Name of the object.
 * `rules` - (Optional) List of list.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.